Before deciding to buy the best surfboards for intermediate surfers, you should be asking yourself: Am I an intermediate surfer?

 |Very affordable and lightweight||Not fit for heavy surfers|

 When we say California, the first thing that enters our mind is the best surfers in the world.
 Look around that beautiful city, and you’ll find surfers all day long.
-With that factor, we can conclude that the best surfboards are also produced from the said country.
+With that factor, we can conclude that the best surfboards are also produced in the said country.
 Well, we are correct as Wave Bandit Shred Sled 48 Twin Surfboard is designed in California.

 Use surf wax to boost an excellent grip of your feet on the board.
-This prevents sudden fall offs from the board when hit by the wave.
+This prevents sudden fall-offs from the board when hit by the wave.

 |Includes twin fins and leash||Too small for the beginners|